 The Pennsylvania Child Labor Laws do not permit children less than 14 year of age to be employed at any time, either when school is in session or during school vacation.
 No person under 16 years of age may engage in any occupation, either during summer vacations or when school is in session, when that work is in connection with a manufacturing process.
-Persons between the ages of 16 and 18, who desire to secure employment, must first secure a promise of employment form from the office.
+Persons between the ages of 16 and 17, who desire to secure employment, must first secure a promise of employment form from the office.
 This form requires the signature of the parent.
 After the promise of employment form is returned, the school may issue the employment certificate.

-Maximum Hours of Work Ages 14-15 Ages 16-17 Maximum 3 hours on school days Maximum 8 hours on any given day Maximum 18 hours per week Maximum 28 hours (Mon-Fri) plus an additional Maximum 8 hours on non-school days Maximum 40 hours per non-school week 8 hours on Saturday & additional 8 hours on Sunday School term - may not work after 7pm or before Maximum 44 hours per week 7am School term - may not work after midnight Sun- Summer vacation until 9pm but not before 7am day through Thursday or before 6am any day Summer Vacation maximum 8 hrs/day - 44 hrs/ week Exception: Preceding non-school day 1am No limits during summer
+Maximum Hours of Work Ages 14-15 Ages 16-17 Maximum 3 hours on school days Maximum 8 hours on non-school days Maximum 18 hours per week Maximum 40 hours per non-school week School term - may not work after 7pm or before 7am Summer Vacation: students may work until 9pm but not before 7am Maximum 8 hours on any given day Maximum 28 hours (Mon-Fri) plus an additional 8 hours on Saturday & additional 8 hours on Sun- day Maximum 44 hours per week School term: may not work after midnight Sun- day through Thursday or before 6am any day Summer Vacation: maximum 8 hrs/day - 44 hrs/ week Exception: Preceding non-school day 1am Summer Vacation: No limits